 Bit provides a common workplace for knowledge workers and experienced executives to collaborate with employees, share their knowledge, brainstorm ideas, store digital assets, and innovate together.

 The best part is that this knowledge is safely secured in your workspaces and can be shared (or kept private) with anyone in your organization!

-A digital workplace is completely revolutionizing the way we interact, engage and carry out our business on a day to day basis.
+As people around the world find ways to keep social distancing, digital workplace is completely revolutionizing the way we interact, engage and carry out our business in this pandemic.

 Though there are many advantages to this always connected, instant access, fast and efficient work environment, the sheer number of tools we use to get work done ends up nullifying all the upside.

 We thus, often end up with the perception of being productive while we struggle to find that important file a co-worker emailed a week ago.